shinyorg/documentation/README.md

 ### Scope

 This covers `shinylib.net` only.
-The Blazor playground demos are served from separate GitHub Pages sites on the `shinyorg/*` repos (`shinyorg.github.io/{speech,controls,DocumentDb,mediator,shiny}`) and are unaffected by anything configured here.
+The Blazor playground demos are served from separate GitHub Pages sites on the `shinyorg/*` repos (`shinyorg.github.io/{speech,controls,mediator,shiny}`), plus the self-hosted DocumentDb admin demo at `docdbmyadmin.acrhome.ca`, and are unaffected by anything configured here.
 Each would need its own Cloudflare zone.

 GitHub Pages' soft bandwidth limit is 100 GB/month per site.